In association with

 These are really important questions to get right as they will inform the design of your evaluation.
 We recommend that you work in partnership with your stakeholders to clearly identify and agree the purpose of the evaluation, along with its aims and objectives.
 Working in partnership with your stakeholders allows you to explore the different views, values and priorities of each stakeholder and what they would like to gain from the evaluation.

 This will help keep your evaluation realistic, achievable and easy to communicate.
-Your aim and objectives for the evaluation will guide the approach you take to the evaluation, what information you need to collect and the tools to do this, so it is important to get them right.
+Your aim and objectives for the evaluation will guide the approach you take, what information you need to collect and the tools to do this, so it’s important to get them right.

 To help with this aspect we recommend a focus on the following questions: